verifyica-team/verifyica/ANNOTATIONS.md

 - If both `@Verifyica.Test(order = x)` and `@Verifyica.Order(order = x)` are defined, the lowest order value is used

+- order is lowest value to highest value

 ---

 ### @Verifyica.Order